webda2l/symfony-docs/serializer.rst

     ></object>

 In both directions, data is always first converted to an array.
-This splits the process in two seperate responsibilities:
+This splits the process in two separate responsibilities:

 Normalizers
     These classes convert **objects** into **arrays** and vice versa.
 They